A Trusted Research Environment

 The National Safe Haven is one of a number of trusted research environments in Scotland with IT infrastructure provided by EPCC.
 For specific details on the software available, licencing requirements and how to get data into and out of the National Safe Haven, please click here.

 In some cases, data controllers may allow the researchers remote access to the data.
 This will be via a VPN (virtual private network).
-To remotely access the safe haven there is a 2 factor authentication process, the first part of which will be receipt of an access code via your mobile phone.
-For more details on remote access please contact the eDRIS support team firstname.lastname@example.org.
+For more details on remote access please contact the eDRIS support team email@example.com or relevant safe haven.

 Depending on the data to be hosted there may be a variety of approvals required including but not limited to: